studyPal-Orbital/studypal-orbital/README.md

 # Instructions for Use

+- We have temporarily deployed our web application using Netlify [here](https://neon-pika-aa4890.netlify.app/).
-- We will deploy our web application at a later stage as we progress on our project.
+    - It will be deployed using Amazon Web Services (AWS Lambda) at a later stage as we progress on our project.
 - Alternatively, run `npm start` in the terminal to run the project locally.
     - More information can be found under the section "Getting Started with Create React App" below.